Charles Clifford and the monumental record of Spain

 Space: Rooms Floor -1

-Behind the apparent continuity and unity of style that his work shows, many technological mutations can be detected in it, driven by the adoption of new cameras, new sensitive supports and personal developing procedures, just as numerous changes in the motifs of photographic interest occur in his work.
-Interested in everything that was happening in Spain, but also conditioned by the varied nature of the commissions he had to accept in order to survive, disparate subjects coexist in his work.
-And they coexist with a great deal of harmony, as if they were all part of the same photographic discourse aimed at showing Spaniards the values of their own country and surprising European viewers with the uniqueness of that world that stretched behind the Pyrenees, half in the East and half in the West, half in the West, half in the picturesque past and half in modernity.
+Interested in everything that was happening in Spain, but also conditioned by the varied nature of the commissions he had to accept in order to survive, his work encompasses a wide range of subjects.
+And they coexist with a great deal of harmony, as if they were all part of the same photographic discourse aimed at showing Spaniards the values of their own country and surprising European viewers with the uniqueness of that world that stretched beyond the Pyrenees, half in the East and half in the West, straddling the picturesque past and modernity.
+His concern for the entity and future of Spain's monumental heritage stands out, focusing his attention and guiding the thematic selection he makes in his Álbum Monumental de España (Monumental Album of Spain), the project that is the focus of this exhibition.

 RELATED ACTIVITIES